 WSPRA 2017 Fall Conference

-This year’s theme is Relationships Matter!
+The theme of the 2017 Fall Conference was Relationships Matter!
 Improving Student Success through True Engagement.

 WSPRA knows the value of relationships.
 Our organization is based on the valuable relationships we have with each other and the sharing we do to ensure all schools succeed.

-The Keynote Speaker on Thursday is Jason Lauritsen, author of Social Gravity Harnessing the Natural Laws of Relationships.
-Jason will talk about the power of relationships in our work, both with employees and district stakeholders.
+The Keynote Speaker on Thursday was Jason Lauritsen, author of Social Gravity Harnessing the Natural Laws of Relationships.
+Jason spoke about the power of relationships in our work, both with employees and district stakeholders.

-Jason will also lead a large group session on Hacking for Innovation and Change.
-During this hands-on, engaging session, participants will gain a deeper understanding for how change and innovation occurs.
-Participants will learn to use a simple process derived from computer hacking to drive change and progress in their work.
+Jason also led a large group session on Hacking for Innovation and Change.
+During this hands-on, engaging session, participants gained a deeper understanding for how change and innovation occurs.
+Participants learned to use a simple process derived from computer hacking to drive change and progress in their work.

-Other sessions will include case studies on Community Engagement, Building Trust, Mobilizing your Community to Break Down Barriers, the Power of Parent Ambassadors & Key Communicators, and much more!
+Other sessions included case studies on Community Engagement, Building Trust, Mobilizing your Community to Break Down Barriers, the Power of Parent Ambassadors & Key Communicators, and much more!